altomator/IIIF/README.md

 Texts produced by OCR engines can be disseminated using various mechanisms offered by IIIF (look at this [work](https://iiif.io/community/groups/text-granularity/charter/)).

 ### SeeAlso
-OCR resources like ALTO files may be linked to a IIIF manifest as seeAlso content, attached to a specific canvas.
+OCR resources like ALTO files can be linked to a IIIF manifest as seeAlso content, attached to a specific canvas.
 In this IIIF document manifest ([bpt6k9604118j](https://github.com/altomator/IIIF/blob/main/collection/bpt6k9604118j.json) ID), we are linking the ALTO file X/X00000019.xml to canvas #19:

 ```json
 ...